heso501Dev/ChatGpt_Clone/README.md

 Seamless OpenAI API Integration: The ChatGPT clone is seamlessly integrated with the OpenAI API, allowing it to leverage the power of the language model for generating accurate and coherent responses.

 ## Installation
-1. npm init
+1. serverdir --> npm install
+2. clientdir --> npm install
-2. add ur openai_api_key
+3. create .env file and add ur openai_api_key